-Depending on the level of English, the results of the entrance test/placement test as well as their previous schooling, all our students follow either English A or English B course.
-Croatian citizens are required by national educational regulations to study Croatian as the second Language A. We also offer a course of Croatian for foreign students as Croatian B, usually at the beginners' level.
+Croatian citizens are required by national educational regulations to study Croatian as their mother tongue.
+We also offer a course of Croatian for foreign students, usually at the beginners' level.

-All of our students also choose a language B - French or German - like beginner students; intermediate or proficient students of the language, depending on their previous learning experience.
+All of our students also choose a Language acquisition course, French or German, at either beginner, intermediate or proficient level, depending on the students' previous learning experience.